serialized-io/client-java/README.md

 received when the aggregate was first loaded from Serialized.

 ## Creating projections
-To create projections using the client we need to create a `ProjectionApiClient` by calling `projectionsClient(SerializedClientConfig config)`:
+To create projections using the client we need to create a `ProjectionClient` by calling `projectionClient(SerializedClientConfig config)`:
 ```
-ProjectionApiClient projectionsClient = ProjectionApiClient.projectionsClient(serializedConfig).build();
+ProjectionClient projectionClient = ProjectionClient.projectionClient(serializedConfig).build();
 ```

 There are numerous combinations of projection definitions that you can create and we encourage you to explore